philchuang/MvvmCommandWirer/README.md

 Implemented Features:
 * Parameterless Commands
 * CanExecute method is optional, will default to always return true
+* CanExecute method can be a Method or a Property

 TO DO:
 * Parameterized Commands